Allergy or Intolerance?The difference between allergies and intolerances.

 By comparison, an intolerance is not as severe and immediate as an allergy.
 These symptoms come on gradually; anything from 30 minutes up to a 48 hours later.
 These symptoms might include headaches, bloating, localised itching or skin irritations such as eczema, excessive mucous production, excessive gas, diarrhoea, and fatigue.

 IgG4 food sensitivities are generally less severe than IgE food sensitivities and typical symptoms can include; headaches and nausea, seizures and hyperactivity.
 These may occur hours or even days after the offending food has been ingested.
 The degree and severity of symptoms vary because of the genetic makeup of the individual.
 IgG4 food sensitivities are generally treated by removing problem foods from the diet and by helping digestion with probiotics.
+To discover the best allergy test for you, take a look at our questions and answers.

 ALLERGY & INTOLERANCE